audeering/datasets/datasets/clac/README.md

-# CLAC
+# clac

-Publishes the Crowdsourced Language Assessment Corpus (CLAC) on Artifactory.
+Publishes the Crowdsourced Language Assessment Corpus (CLAC).

 The creation of the database is described in the following [paper](https://www.isca-speech.org/archive/pdfs/interspeech_2021/haulcy21_interspeech.pdf).